6 Historic Moments in Music from the Twenties

 The Great Migration brought many African-Americans to the neighborhood of Harlem in New York City in the early decades of the 20th century.
 This led to the flourishing of black culture, courtesy of the contributions made in music, poetry, art, literature and more by African-Americans who took control of their representation, leading to a movement which originated in Harlem for racial pride against white supremacy.
 They celebrated their roots as they marched forward into rightfully asserting themselves in American history.
 This period was known as the Harlem Renaissance (1910s-1930s).

 As far as African-American musicians go, some called the neighborhood home, while some performed there as they toured around the country.
 If they didn’t lead the Harlem Renaissance, they were influenced by it.

 The 1921 musical Shuffle Along, written by composers and musicians Noble Sissle and Eubie Blake, made its debut on Broadway as the first major theatrical production of the Harlem Renaissance.
 The year also saw the establishment of the Black Swan Phonograph Corporation, the first African-American record company.
 The genres of blues and jazz exploded during this period.
 Jazz clubs such as the Cotton Club, the Savoy and the Apollo Theater cropped up in Harlem.
-In 1927, pianist Duke Ellington started playing at the Cotton Club and jazz music was never the same again.
+In 1927, pianist Duke Ellington and his orchestra started playing at the Cotton Club and jazz music was never the same again.
 Blues legend Mamie Smith recorded “Crazy Blues” in 1920, becoming the first African-American singer to record a blues vocal performance commercially.